Rajkot: Rail and internal transport

-The fully completed project in future will have two more corridors – green and red from Arvind Maniyar Nagar to Saurashtra University and Greenland Chowk to Saurashtra University respectively involving 157 buses in three colours.
+The fully completed project in future will have two more corridors – Green and Red from Arvind Maniyar Nagar to Saurashtra University and Greenland Chowk to Saurashtra University respectively involving 157 buses in three colours.

 Rajkot thus becomes the second city in Gujarat to have BRTS after Ahmedabad.
-The city of Surat too is planning an ambitious BRTS project, construction of which is going on presently.
+After the operational success of BRT system in Ahmedabad and Rajkot, Surat too inaugurated it's BRTS in 2013.